Sports Training/Nutrition (01)

 Monitoring Heart Rate Training Zones

-Heart rate training zones are calculated by taking into consideration Your Maximum Heart Rate (MHR) and your Resting Heart Rate (RHR).
+Your Maximum Heart Rate (MHR) and your Resting Heart Rate (RHR).
 Within each training zone subtle physiological effects take place to enhance your fitness.
 This website includes information about the various training zones, so you can see which one you fall into while you're training and monitor your progress.
 You can even calculate your heart rate and see which zone you fall into with a calculator that lets your plug your individual numbers in.